Distinction in Research

-Distinction in Research Guidelines for Students and Mentors
+Distinction in Research Guidelines for Medical Students and Mentors

 - Be in good academic standing at the Icahn School of Medicine at Mount Sinai.

-Students in the MSTP program are not eligible.
+Students in the MSTP (MD/PhD) program are eligible to apply.